nclient/NClient/README.md

 Routes are set using route templates that are passed to attributes.
 Route templates can contain the following tokens:

 #### Class and interface names
-Relative routes can be set in the following attributes: `Path`, `QueryParam`, `BodyParam`, `HeaderParam`, `RouteParam`.
+Relative routes can be set in the following attributes: `PathAttribute`, `QueryParamAttribute`, `BodyParamAttribute`, `HeaderParamAttribute`, `RouteParamAttribute`.
 You can use names of classes and interfaces in the paths:
 ```C#
 [Path("api/[controller]")] public interface IEntitiesClient { ... } // the route will be: api/entities
 ```